Archive for October 18th, 2021

 Snip: Woohoo, mouse pad reviews mean play time for me!
 Up on my review block today is the Corepad Victory, a hard surface professional mouse pad.
 If you know mouse pads, then you know Corepad, they are makers of quite a few different styles of pads and accessories for gamers and non-gamers alike.
 Enough, let’s check this pad out.
 Full review @ ThinkComputers

 Republik Games?will launch their first ever computer game some time this year entitled Spend the Night.
 The plot of the game??
 Virtual dates and, if things get hot, cyber sex.
+For the most comfortable penis extender device on market visit us.
+The Jes-Extender penis extender device uses the penis traction method of increasing penis size.
 The motto of Spend the Night is ?Why play alone??, which doesn?t need much explanation really…a lot of innuendo there.?
 Perhaps?the difference between Spend the Night and other porn games out there is that will appeal to girls too, as it?s meant to be a channel for flirtation.
 You can get an idea of what the game will be all about in the official website: www.spendthenight.com

 The manufacturers set for some time with conceiving their drive assemblies no longer only on speed, but also on a low operating noise.
 Straight one because the problem ?Lautstaerke? with the non removable disks, moves one is not yet approximately defeated with a 2.5?
 Non removable disk a large against piece.
 In this Review we look at the smallest model of the Western digitally Scorpio once more exactly and compare ourselves these with a conventional 3.5?
 Non removable disk.
 Full review @ PC Masters (german) Full review @ PC Masters (translation)